Are you strapped for time and need to cut to the chase? Here are the 12 best Spotify promotion services you should go

-While all twelve services on this list are worth your time and consideration, a few of them rise above the rest.
-We personally vouch for these five services – we’ve used them, plus they all have some combination of stellar reviews, proven results, and streamlined user-experiences: Burstimo, Spotify Jedi, Playlist Push, and, last but certainly not least, Omari MC.
+Otherwise, while all twelve services on the list above are worth your time and consideration, a few of them rise above the rest.
+We personally vouch for these five services – we’ve used them, plus they all have some combination of stellar reviews, proven results, and streamlined user-experiences:

 (You’ll see some overlap here with the general music promotion services we recommend.)

-And speaking of the first company on that list, Omari MC, here’s a shameless plug for the best Spotify promotion service on this list (and, arguably, the best music promo service out there in general).
+And speaking of the first company on that list, Omari MC, here’s a final shameless plug for them.
 We’re proudly biased, but that’s only because Ryan’s the real deal.